What Is PVC Roofing: Membrane Solutions for Flat Roofs

 White PVC reflects sunlight instead of absorbing it.
 On a hot summer day, a dark roof can reach 150 degrees F or higher, while a white PVC roof might stay around 100 degrees F. That temperature difference means your air conditioning works less hard, which can lower cooling costs noticeably in warmer months.

-Drawbacks of PVC vinyl roofing
+Drawbacks and Challenges of PVC Roofing

 Like all roofing materials, PVC has limitations alongside its benefits.
 Understanding these drawbacks helps you make an informed decision for your specific situation.

-PVC typically costs more than TPO or EPDM per square foot.
-The material itself is more expensive, and the specialized installation adds to labor costs.
-For some homeowners, the long-term durability justifies the higher initial price.
-For others, a less expensive option makes more sense.
+PVC typically costs 30-50% more than TPO and 50-80% more than EPDM per square foot.
+The material itself is more expensive to manufacture, and the specialized installation adds to labor costs.

-PVC becomes less flexible in extreme cold, which can make installation tricky when temperatures drop below 40 degrees F. Some PVC formulations handle cold better than others.
-If you're getting a roof installed in late fall or winter, ask your contractor how they handle cold-weather installation.
+Some PVC formulations handle cold better than others.
+If you're scheduling a roof installation in late fall or winter, ask your contractor specifically how they handle cold-weather installation and whether they recommend waiting for warmer weather.

 Feature